Yang Liangyao: Life

 Yang Liangyao is not attested in any surviving history or other written source, apart from a stele that was discovered in 1984 at Xiaohuyang village in the Yunyang District of Jingyang County, Shaanxi Province.
 The stele is now located in the Jingyang County Museum.
 The inscription records his origin and career.
 His great-grandfather had been a Tang general who had assisted Emperor Xuanzong (r.
 713–756) overthrow the tutelage of Empress Wei.

 Yang Liangyao himself entered court service as a eunuch in the first years of Suzong's reign (756/757).
 In 765/766 he was promoted after helping suppress a revolt to supervisor of some of the female sections of the palace, and again to the position of Assistant in the Palace Gates Service in 771.
 He then served as commissioner to Annan, followed in 774 by a mission to Guangzhou.
 There he was captured by the rebel Geshu Huang, and remained in captivity until the rebellion was defeated in 777.
 Yang was promoted Director of the Palace Gates Service as a reward for his steadfastness during his captivity.

 Following the rebellion of general Zhu Ci in 782 and the capture of Chang'an by the rebels, in 784 Yang was sent in embassy to the Tibetan Empire to seek military support, in exchange for ceding the provinces of Anxi and Beiting.
 The mission was successful, and Yang returned to China along with the Tibetan troops.
-The Tibetan intervention was crucial in saving the Tang regime and defeat Zhu Ci.
+The Tibetan intervention contributed to the preservation the Tang regime and defeat Zhu Ci.
 As a reward, he was named Executive Assistant of the Palace Domestic Service, and the rank of Grand Master for Closing Court.